Search documentation...

 The Sync runs table in the hightouch_audit schema doesn't contain PII.

-Migrate from standard sync engine
+Migrate from Basic sync engine

 You can migrate to the Lightning sync engine by going to the Configuration tab of any previously setup supported source.